 Get a great insight into how to spend 24 hours in Luang Prabang, Laos.
 From temples to sunset cocktails, beautiful botanical gardens and the finest in traditional art and crafts, this will give you an insight into a region of Laos with so much to offer.

 Laos is a foodie’s paradise, especially for those looking to add an experiential flavour into the mix.
 Ever had a yearning to milk a buffalo, plant rice in paddy fields or to harvest your own coffee beans while learning about and enjoying the fruits of your labour?
-Then Laos sounds like a place for you!

 To really understand about Lao coffee, nowhere is better than the Bolaven Plateau.
 Over 95% of all the coffee in Laos is grown here.
 To learn more about the process, and to explore the coffee plantations check out the amazing tours from Mystic Mountain Homestay

 Luang Prabang was recently named in of the Top 7 places to visit in Asia, and in the Top 52 globally to visit in 2020 by Fodor's.
 Every year in the Fodor’s Go List—and this is their ninth year of doing this—Fodors' look forward to what’s next to come.